SimonStnn/PaleoNet/docs/user_guide.md

 ### Dinosaur Encyclopedia

-The "Dinosaur Encyclopedia" page is an educational resource that provides:
+The "Dinosaur Encyclopedia" page (accessible from the sidebar) is an educational resource that provides:

 - Detailed information about each dinosaur species
 - Time period when they lived